thedigitalkern/jamdocs/docs/theme-configuration.md

 ## Payment Gateways offered by Banking Institutions vs. Payment Aggregators

-**The Reserve Bank of India (RBI)** has released a **mandatory regulation** for all banking institutions - [**RBI/DPSS/2019-20/174 - DPSS.CO.PD.No.1810/02.14.008/2019-20 March 17, 2020**](https://rbidocs.rbi.org.in/rdocs/notification/PDFs/NT17460E0944781414C47951B6D79AE4B211C.PDF "Guidelines on Regulation of Payment Aggregators and Payment Gateways RBI/DPSS/2019-20/174 - DPSS.CO.PD.No.1810/02.14.008/2019-20 March 17, 2020") **-** [**Guidelines on Regulation of Payment Aggregators and Payment Gateways **](https://www.rbi.org.in/Scripts/NotificationUser.aspx "March 17, 2020 - RBI Notifications ")
+**The Reserve Bank of India (RBI)** has released a **mandatory regulation** for all banking institutions - [**RBI/DPSS/2019-20/174 - DPSS.CO.PD.No.1810/02.14.008/2019-20 March 17, 2020**](https://rbidocs.rbi.org.in/rdocs/notification/PDFs/NT17460E0944781414C47951B6D79AE4B211C.PDF "Guidelines on Regulation of Payment Aggregators and Payment Gateways RBI/DPSS/2019-20/174 - DPSS.CO.PD.No.1810/02.14.008/2019-20 March 17, 2020") _(direct .PDF File Link)_ **-** [**Guidelines on Regulation of Payment Aggregators and Payment Gateways **](https://www.rbi.org.in/Scripts/NotificationUser.aspx "March 17, 2020 - RBI Notifications ")

 _It can be accessed via_ [_https://www.rbi.org.in/Scripts/NotificationUser.aspx_](https://www.rbi.org.in/Scripts/NotificationUser.aspx "March 17, 2020 - RBI Notifications ") _Filter by Years and Month on the Right Corner of the RBI Website March 17, 2020 - under RBI Notifications Tab._

 All Payment System Providers and System Participants - **Guidelines on Regulation of Payment Aggregators and Payment Gateways** - ‘_Directions for opening and operation of accounts and settlement of payments for electronic payment transactions involving intermediaries_’. by **P. Vasudevan, Chief General Manager**

 The central bank has also demanded mandatory compliance on technology and cyber-security requirements at par with standards for regulated financial institutions for those wishing to continue their businesses in India.

-* HDFC Bank via CCAvenue for Merchant Support and Escalations
+Before you register for any of these services you must have the following company or corporate institutional legal documents in place for better transparency and meeting eligibility criteria -

-* Kotak Mahindra Bank via CCAvenue for Merchant Support and Escalations
+* [HDFC Bank via CCAvenue for Merchant / Terminal ID](https://www.hdfcbank.com/sme/pay/payments-and-collections/merchant-services "HDFC Bank's Merchant Services For SMEs / MIS Solutions") (Apply for [HDFC Bank SmartHub services](https://leads.hdfcbank.com/applications/webforms/apply/HDFC_Smarthub/index.aspx "Apply for HDFC Bank SmartHub services")) Support and Escalations
+* [Kotak Mahindra Bank via ALLPAY Payment Gateway](https://www.kotak.com/en/corporate/solutions/manage-collection-and-payments/allpay.html "Kotak Mahindra Bank via ALLPAY Payment Gateway - Corporate Payments Solution") - This payment gateway for your website/mobile apps is a unique blend of traditional payment channels with modern digital payment methods.
+It’s a comprehensive payment gateway that helps you collect through traditional modes currently available online as well as modern payment methods, through a single URL integration.
+Features include - Channel-agnostic enterprise receivable module, Streamline and consolidates all receivables through a single multi-payment settlement and reconciliation module.
+State-of-the-art support infrastructure for quick integration – single, future-ready integration across payment types.
+A completely automated payment experience improves the success rate, manages drops, auto reversal and easy retry.
+Comprehensive business analytics help in risk management.
+* Standard Chartered - Cash Management Systems - Powering Real-Time Business (A .PDF File containing relevant information about Innovations in Cash Management Systems)
+  * Excerpts taken from Powering Real-Time Business - A .PDF Document uploaded on Standard Chartered Insights - The role of new cash management solutions in business transformation.
+The digital revolution is changing the way in which businesses are interacting with their customers, suppliers, and markets.
+Business models are evolving and new cash management solutions are playing an important role in this transformation.

+    **Scenarios** _(Ascending to Descending Order)_
+    1. **Last Mile - Biggest Problems in Emerging Markets** - **Process Involved** - Goods dispatched > Goods delivered > Cash collected > Manually banked > Manually reconciled
+    2.

+* Axis Bank
+* First Data